Adansonia digitata: Madagascar

 The African baobab in Mahajanga, Madagascar, had a circumference of 21 metres by 2013.
 It became the symbol of the city and was formerly a place for executions and important meetings.

 Mozambique

 The Lebombo Eco Trail tree is about 18.5 m tall with a diameter of almost 22 m.
 It was found to be about 1400 years old and made up of five stems with ages between 900 and 1400 years, fused in a ring leaving a large central cavity.

 Namibia

 The Ombalantu baobab in Namibia has a hollow trunk that can accommodate some 35 people.
 At times it has served as a chapel, post office, house, and hiding site.
 The Holboom baobab (Holboom, Nyae Nyae Conservancy, Namibia) is one of the trees with a hollow core.
 It measures 35.10 m around and radiocarbon dating shows it to be about 1750 years old.

-Republic of the Congo

-The Arbre de Brazza is a baobab in the Republic of the Congo under which de Brazza and his companions Dolisie, Chavannes and Ballay made a stop in 1877, as their engraving "EB 1887" still attests.
-Another engraving, "Mâ Prince", was left by president Nguesso in his youth.